voynow/turbo-docs/docs/turbo_docs/generate.md

 ## function: driver
 #### args: copy, readme, gpt3, docs
-Pulls text from files in the current directory and performs various commands based on the provided arguments.
-If the 'readme' argument is True, it generates a README.md file using the text from the files.
-If the 'docs' argument is True, it generates documentation for each file.
-If the 'copy' argument is True, it copies the text from the files to the clipboard.
-The 'gpt3' argument determines whether to use GPT-3.5-turbo-16k for generating the README and documentation.
+This function extracts text from all files in the current directory and applies specified commands to copy the text to clipboard, generate a README.md file, use GPT-3.5-turbo-16k model, or create documentation for each file, making it a versatile tool for managing and updating project documentation.